 Sometimes Councillors ask questions following a deputation.
 Often, these are from supportive Councillors wanting to give you the opportunity to have more time to speak about your work and your request.

 Are there examples of past deputations?

-Toronto's Budget Committee heard from members of the public at meetings on January 8,9 and 10, 2018.
-Many artists, arts workers and supporters volunteers came out to recommend that City Council maintain its arts funding commitments
+Toronto's 2018 Budget Committee heard from members of the public at meeting last January.
+Many artists, arts workers and supporters volunteers came out to recommend that City Council maintain its arts funding commitments.
+Here are some examples: